University of Texas at El Paso Academic Catalog

 • Middle Grades [4-8] English Language Arts/Reading and Social Studies with ESL Certification

-Secondary Grades Teacher Certification (with paid Student Teaching Residency)
+Secondary Grades Teacher Certification (with Student Teaching Residency)

 • Secondary [7-12] Social Studies with ESL Certification (Dual Degree)*